Why Embassies Need a Dummy Ticket for Visa Proof

 Real Reservations, Not Fake Tickets — Safety, Legality, And Misconceptions

 One of the biggest misconceptions is that a dummy flight ticket is a fake ticket.
-That’s not true — and it’s important to make the distinction.
+That’s not the case — and it’s important to make the distinction.

-At DummyFlights, what you receive is a genuine dummy ticket: a legitimate reservation placed in an airline system for a limited period.
+At DummyFlights, what you receive is a genuine dummy ticket for visa: a legitimate reservation placed in an airline system for a limited period.
 It is not a fake or forged document, and it is absolutely legal to use a dummy ticket for visa purposes.

 Here’s why: